Emily-Keymon/Bike-Sharing-Analysis/README.md

 # Bike Sharing Analysis

-The purpose of this project was to utilize Tableau to analyze the data found in the New York Citi Bike Program.

 The New York Citi Bike Program is the largest bike sharing program in the United States.
+The purpose of this project was to aggregate the data found in the Citi Bike Trip History Logs and find unexpected phenomena.

 Analysis was performed to find unexpected phenomena.
 Visualizations were designed for each discovered phenomena.